jblake/gbasm/HACKING.md

 TODO list:

-* Include statements.
-Probably handle these in the parser?
 * Collect symbol/bank information and dump a symbol file alongside the .bin.
-* Generate names for .bin files better.
 * Conditional compilation.
 * Give unique names to duplicate opcodes.
 Check that my opcodes are all correct, esp. stuff like "and a" which I have as "and a, a".